 With its lush valleys, cascading waterfalls and red canyons, Kauai just begs to be seen from the sky.

-Adding Queen’s Bath to your must-do list is a given, but going there is no walk in the park!
+Adding Queen’s Bath to your must-do list is a given, but going there is no walk in the park.

-But don’t let that deter you from your mission: if you’re up for it, proceed with caution and be wary of rogue waves, as even posing for a photo can earn you an unexpected dip in the open ocean.
+If you’re up for it, proceed with caution and be wary of rogue waves, as even posing for a photo can earn you an unexpected dip in the open ocean.

 Note, Queen’s Bath may be closed during winter due to dangerous conditions.
-So follow all the safety rules!

 Travelers never have to worry about making the wrong choices when exploring, because this guided food tour will take you straight to the best spots in Hanalei.